-On the contrary, it will be extremely difficult for GM to consistently pay dividend out of negative free cash flow even when the company makes a profit (positive earnings per share.
+On the contrary, it will be extremely difficult for GM to consistently pay dividends out of negative free cash flow even when the company is making a profit, ie. positive earnings per share.

-Generally, using cash reserve to cover dividend payment is not highly recommended as eventually the company’s cash reserve will dry up and the company will most likely cut the dividend to nothing.
+Generally, using cash reserve to cover dividend payment is not highly recommended as eventually the company’s cash reserve will dry up and the company will most likely be shouldering piles of debt.

 Chart of GM’s Annual Dividend History